andryod/BandungFlightApp/README.md

 # BandungFlightApp
-Base code for Android Training
+This is the solution of BandungFlightApp quiz for my Android training class